spex-xray/spex-help/source/getstarted/install.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If you have administrator rights on your Mac, this option is the easiest one.
-Download the PKG file from Zenodo (SPEX-3.08.00-MacOS.pkg), open it in Mac OS and follow the instructions on the screen.
+Download the PKG file from Zenodo (SPEX-3.08.00-Apple-Intel.pkg or SPEX-3.08.00-Apple-Silicon.pkg for M1/M2/M3 processors), open it in Mac OS and follow the instructions on the screen.

 MacOS may complain about not being able to verify the developer of the software.
 Please close this dialog and go to the MacOS System Preferences >> Security & Privacy.
 In that dialog, you are offered to open the SPEX package